CzternastyHembre/IT1901-ITP/userstories.md

 When working on the computer all day I want an application I can use to relax between sessions by playing casino games.

 The user has the need to be entertained by being able to play different casino games.
 The user would like to save his/hers username and the balance attached it to be able to return to playing after a working session.
+The user needs to add money to an existing user to keep playing.
 Both the roulette game and slots need to be similiar to real life by being as random as possible.

 **Important to see**
 * Having a styled and pretty application.